PlaidCloud/website/content/en/docs/tasks/configure-pod-container/attach-handler-lifecycle-event.md

 <!-- overview -->

 This page shows how to attach handlers to Container lifecycle events.
-Kubernetes supports the postStart and preStop events.
-Kubernetes sends the postStart event immediately after a Container is started, and it sends the preStop event immediately before the Container is terminated.
+PlaidCloud supports the postStart and preStop events.
+PlaidCloud sends the postStart event immediately after a Container is started, and it sends the preStop event immediately before the Container is terminated.
 A Container may specify one handler per event.